 A minor side character in the book who functions as one of Sue's best friends.
 In the first two films she is combined with Frieda Jason, a girl who is nice to Carrie at the prom.
 She is left out of the '13 film completely.

-Butt Monkey: In the '76 film she seems to get picked on a lot by Chris's group.
+Butt Monkey: In the '76 film, she seems to get picked on a lot by Chris's group despite being a member.

-Composite Character: With Frieda Jason in the first two films.
+Composite Character: With Frieda Jason in the '76 and '02 films.
 Helen is the one who talks with Sue while decorating the prom, and Frieda is the girl who is nice to Carrie at the prom.
 Frieda takes both roles in the '76 film (and Helen has a completely different role) while Helen does both in the '02 film.

-Hypocritical Humour: This is after she makes fun of Tommy and Roy for acting gay with each other.
+Hypocritical Humor: This is after she makes fun of Tommy and Roy for acting gay with each other.

 Carrie White's father, and Margaret's husband.
 A former construction worker who found God, Ralph promised to Margaret that their marriage would be free of "sin" (i.e. sex), but came home drunk one night and raped her, producing Carrie.
 The book says that he was killed in an accident on the job not long after, but the film has him running off with another woman instead.
 The sequel reveals that he later fathered Rachel Lang, making her and Carrie half-sisters.